Dynamical stability and filamentary instability in holographic conductors: Introduction

-Now the question is: which state should be physically realized in the dual field theory?
-A similar multi-valued behavior has been observed in the relation between the quark condensate and the temperature in the D3-D7 model at \(E=0\) \cite{Mateos:2007vn}, which is a thermal equilibrium system.
-While one can discuss thermodynamic stability according to thermodynamics in equilibrium systems, there is no well-established guiding principle of thermodynamic stability in non-equilibriums systems such as NESS.
-A robust analysis is to elucidate the dynamical stability of perturbed systems.
-In the gauge/gravity duality, this is achieved by considering perturbations of the corresponding fields in the gravity side. \footnote{ The dynamical stability of the D3-D7 model at finite temperature with finite density and \(E=0\) has been studied in \cite{Kaminski:2009ce} in the same way. } By imposing proper boundary conditions, we obtain quasi-normal modes (QNMs) with complex frequencies \cite{Horowitz:1999jd,Nunez:2003eq,Kovtun:2005ev}.
+Now the question is which state should be physically realized in the dual field theory?
+Similar multivalued behavior has been observed in the relation between the quark condensate and temperature in the D3-D7 model at \(E=0\) \cite{Mateos:2007vn}, which is a thermal equilibrium system.
+Although one can discuss thermodynamic stability according to thermodynamics in equilibrium systems, there is no well-established guiding principle of thermodynamic stability in nonequilibrium systems such as NESS.
+Meanwhile, it is a robust analysis to elucidate the dynamical stability of perturbed systems even in nonequilibrium systems.
+In the gauge/gravity duality, this is achieved by considering the corresponding field perturbations in the gravity side. \footnote{ The dynamical stability of the D3-D7 model at finite temperature with finite density and \(E=0\) has been studied in \cite{Kaminski:2009ce} in the same way. } By imposing proper boundary conditions, we obtain quasinormal modes (QNMs) with complex frequencies \cite{Horowitz:1999jd,Nunez:2003eq,Kovtun:2005ev}.
 The complex frequencies correspond to the poles of the retarded Green's function of the corresponding excitations.
-If there is a growing mode with positive imaginary-part of the mode frequency, it indicates that the background state is dynamically unstable against the perturbations.
+If there is a growing mode with a positive imaginary-part of the mode frequency, the background state is dynamically unstable against the perturbations.